‘Destiny 2’ Bugs Acknowledged At Launch By Bungie: Fixes In The Works

 Other Destiny 2 bugs are more cosmetic and annoying and are not really problems that get in the way of completing gameplay.
 These include non-Fireteam leaders not being allowed to skip in-game cinematics while leads can skip these.

-There are also times where Destiny 2 players have earned the armor perks but they do not trigger when they are supposed to.
+There are also times when Destiny 2 players have earned the armor perks but they do not trigger when they are supposed to.
 There are also Destiny 2 bugs with the user interface.

 / #Destiny2 knows what you and your friends accomplished in the first game, and it honors you in a touching way:https://t.co/17BYorLxJ1 pic.twitter.com/kIowiT0S9K